-Note: Do not install Bromium software from a USB drive.
-USB drives are untrusted by default and, when Bromium reaches the initialization stage, the installer will fail because it will no longer be able to read the installer data on the USB drive.
+Note: Do not install Bromium software on a USB drive.
+USB drives are untrusted by default and, when Bromium reaches the initialization stage, the installer will fail and will be unable to read the installer data on the USB drive.